Glossary of Financial Terms

 - Innovative Tier 1 Capital

 - A form of Tier 1 capital issued by structured entities that can be included in calculating a bank’s Tier 1 Capital Ratio, Total Capital Ratio and Leverage Ratio.
-Under Basel III, Innovative Tier 1 Capital is non-qualifying and is part of the grandfathered capital being phased out between 2013 and 2022.

 - Insurance Risk

-- The potential for loss as a result of actual experience being different from that assumed when an insurance product was designed and priced.
+- The potential for loss as a result of actual experience differing from that assumed when an insurance product was designed and priced.
 It generally entails the inherent unpredictability that can arise from assuming long-term policy liabilities or from the uncertainty of future events.
 Insurance provides protection against the financial consequences of insured risks by transferring those risks to the insurer (under specific terms and conditions) in exchange for premiums.
-Insurance risk is inherent in all our insurance products, including annuities and life, accident and sickness, and creditor insurance, as well as in our reinsurance business.
+Insurance risk is inherent in all of our insurance products, including annuities and life, accident and sickness, and creditor insurance, as well as in our reinsurance business.

 - Legal and Regulatory Risk